Aviation accidents and incidents: United States

 United States civil aviation incidents are investigated by the National Transportation Safety Board (NTSB).
 NTSB officials piece together evidence from the crash site to determine likely cause, or causes.
 The NTSB also investigates overseas incidents involving US-registered aircraft, in collaboration with local investigative authorities, especially when significant loss of American lives occurs, or when the involved aircraft is American-built.

 Venezuela

 In Venezuela, the organization tasked with investigating aviation accidents is the Ministry of Aquatic and Air Transport, more specifically the Directorate General for the Prevention and Investigation of Aeronautical Accidents.

 Retirement of flight numbers

-Out of respect for the deceased and injured, airlines commonly retire the flight number associated with a fatal crash.
-For example, following the shootdown of Malaysia Airlines Flight 17, the flight number was changed to MH19.
-Japan Airlines stopped using the flight number 350 after a fatal plane crash in Tokyo Bay.
-TransAsia Airways retired the flight number 235 and changed it to 2353 after a plane crash in 2015 that left 15 survivors and Air India retired 171 and 172 after the crash of Air India Flight 171.
-However, that is not always the case.
-For example, China Southern Airlines and FedEx Express continued using the flight number 3456 and 14 respectively even after China Southern Airlines had a fatal accident in 1997 and a FedEx Express aircraft crashed on landing a month later.
-Similarly, Japan Airlines and Singapore Airlines continued using the flight number 516 and 321 respectively, even after the Japan Airlines flight was involved in a collision in 2024 while the Singapore Airlines flight encountered severe turbulence and caused one death a few months later.
+Out of respect for the deceased and injured, airlines commonly retire the flight number associated with a fatal or major crash.
+Examples in which airlines retired a flight number after a crash include Malaysia Airlines Flight 370, Malaysia Airlines Flight 17, Korean Air Lines Flight 007, Air India Flight 171, and all four flights involved in the September 11 attacks.
+However, that is not always the case; for example, Delta Air Lines still used flight numbers 723 and 1288 as of 2013.